nazime1/Principles-of-Software/docs/usability.md

 A significant ethical issue is informed consent - ensure the user receives this.
 Ask the user to think aloud without helping, explaining, or pointing out mistakes.
 Only speak up to prod the user to think aloud, and to move on to the next task when stuck.
 Take lots of notes.

-Programmers test with users to watch for **Critical Incidents** that <span style="color:blue;">strongly affect task performance or satisfaction</span>.
+Programmers test with users to watch for **Critical Incidents** that <span style="color:#0091ff;">strongly affect task performance or satisfaction</span>.
 User responses to these are usually negative - they can run into errors, repeat attempts, and may even curse at the tester.
 However, responses can also be positive, such as "Cool!" or "Oh, now I see."

 ## Review